Coupled atmospHere Interior modeL Intercomparison (CHILI) Protocol Version 1.0: A CUISINES Intercomparison Project of Magma Ocean Models: The Protocol and Experiments

 \paragraph{Case 3: Earth grid} For this case, each model is to be run across a grid of initial volatile inventories to explore the extent to which different models agree on the initial conditions consistent with in-situ constraints on Earth's thermal state.
 The planet is to be initialized with 1, 5, and 10 initial Earth oceans of H$_2$O (or equivalent masses of H), and 0.5$\times$10$^{21}$, 1$\times$10$^{21}$, and 2$\times$10$^{21}$ kg CO$_2$ (or equivalent mass of C), for a total of 9 model runs.
 More finely resolved initial volatile inventory grids may be submitted if computationally feasible.
 Initial oxygen fugacity (or mantle redox state) is to be specified the same as in Case 1.

-Ideally, evolutionary models should also record vertical atmospheric profiles of temperature (K), pressure (bar), composition (volume mixing ratio), and height relative to the surface (m) in CSV-formatted text files.
+Evolutionary models should record vertical atmospheric profiles of temperature (K), pressure (bar), composition (volume mixing ratio), and height relative to the surface (m) in CSV-formatted text files.
 These profiles should be tabulated for each planet at the simulated times closest to those defined by Table \ref{tab:snapshots_times}, thereby enabling a direct comparison between the atmospheric calculations derived from evolutionary models and those from static models.
 Temperature-pressure profiles should be reported for Earth, Venus, and each exoplanet case.
+This is a recommendation rather than a strict requirement, as not all evolutionary models spatially resolve the atmosphere.
+Opacity profiles are welcomed as optional auxiliary output where available.